apache/artemis-website/src/pmc-templates.md

 The form provides instructions for its completion and submittal to the Secretary of the ASF.

-When you submit the completed ICLA, please request to notify the Apache ActiveMQ project upon official receipt.Once your ICLA has been acknowledged by the Secretary, you will need to choose a unique ASF ID.
+When you submit the completed ICLA, please request to notify the Apache Artemis project upon official receipt.Once your ICLA has been acknowledged by the Secretary, you will need to choose a unique ASF ID.
 You can check to see if your preferred id is already taken by browsing the following list of ASF committers:

 [http://people.apache.org/committer-index.html](http://people.apache.org/committer-index.html)